How to Identify a Bug Bite Allergy Quickly and When to Seek Help

 Do Mosquitoes Like Certain Blood Types?

 There are actually many possible reasons why you could be a favorite target of the little bloodsuckers.
-Let’s investigate why mosquitoes bite certain people more often than others.
-We’ll look at the connection between mosquitoes and blood type, along with other factors that cause some people to be prone to mosquito bites.
+Let’s start answering some of those questions.

 Mosquitoes and Blood Type—What the Research Says